GuillaumeCleme/sbv-to-ttaf/README.md

 ## Installation
 You will need to have Java installed on your machine to run this tool.
 Java can be downloaded from [here](https://java.com/en/download/)

 Clone this repository, or download it as a ZIP file.
-This repository contains all of the source code as well as unit tests needed to edit or augment the code, but a compile JAR is also available to run a simple conversion.
+This repository contains all of the source code as well as unit tests needed to edit or augment the code, but a compiled JAR is also available to run a simple conversion.

 ## Usage
 The runnable JAR file expects two arguments:
-1. The path to the SBV file
+* The path to the SBV file
-2. The path to the new TTAF file
+* The path to the new TTAF file

 Optionally, a third *debug* parameter can be passed to output additional transformation details to the console.